 In general, there are two categories of headache classifications: primary and secondary.

 Primary headaches are those that originate in structures within the head or neck and are not associated with other conditions affecting another part of the body.
 Primary headaches can affect the quality of life and include migraine, tension, cluster headaches, and a variety of other less common headaches.

 Secondary headaches are those that originate from a medical problem elsewhere in the body.
 A very broad group of medical conditions ranging from dental pain to life-threatening conditions like bleeding in the brain, or infections (e.g., encephalitis or meningitis), and traumatic headaches (post-concussion) can be the cause.
 Secondary headaches also include headaches associated with substance abuse (drugs, alcohol, and the overuse of medications to treat headaches).

 There are over 100 different types of headaches.
 Some of the more common types of headaches include:

-- Sinus headache.
-Headaches that occur when sinus cavities in the head become inflamed and produce a deep and constant pain in the cheekbones, forehead, or bridge of the nose.
+Sinus headache.
+Sinus headaches occur when sinus cavities in the head become inflamed and produce a deep and constant pain in the cheekbones, forehead, or bridge of the nose.
 The pain is usually accompanied by other sinus symptoms (a runny nose, feeling of fullness in the ears, fever, and swelling in the face).

 Other types of common headaches include:

-- Paroxysmal hemicrania (a type of cluster headache) is also known as Sjaastad syndrome.
-It is a severely debilitating, one-sided headache, that is concentrated near an eye, the temple, and forehead.
+Paroxysmal hemicrania (a type of cluster headache) is also known as Sjaastad syndrome.
+It is a severely debilitating, one-sided headache that is concentrated near an eye, the temple, and the forehead.
 It usually consists of multiple severe, yet short, headache attacks.